4 min read

 One of the better-themed restaurants is Grandma Sara’s in Critter Country.
 Fitting well with the theme of Splash Mountain, you eat inside Grandma Sara’s burrow.
 If you ever imagined what it would be like eating inside Splash Mountain, this is as good as it gets.
 The food is hearty, compared to typical Japanese food, and filling.

 If you’re looking for a more traditional Japanese style restaurant within the parks, then Restaurant Hokusai (in the World Bazaar) is a perfect choice.
-Although I recommend eating at this type of restaurant outside the parks since you are in Japan, if time is of the essence then this is perfect.
+Although I recommend eating at this type of restaurant outside of the parks since you are in Japan, if time is of the essence then this is perfect.
 Enjoy everything from traditional Japanese Bento meals to Tonkatsu (breaded pork).
 We recommend the Tonkatsu.

 If you are overwhelmed with what to do at Tokyo Disneyland, then follow what we listed above and you will get (in our opinion) the best of the park.
 Is there anything you would add or remove from this list?
 Let us know in the comments.